Accelerating Digital Transformation Leveraging Zero Trust Data Access (ZTDA) in a Microsoft Ecosystem

 Microsoft thoroughly understands how to build market advantage.
 It operates globally with popular product suites such as Windows and Office, productivity and collaboration products such as Teams and SharePoint, cloud services such as Azure and OneDrive and important enterprise products such as Authenticator, Azure Active Directory, and Sentinel.
-Used alone they are each powerful products, however, when used together they create digital transformation that streamlines operations, improves responsiveness and service levels, reduces costs and empowers your teams by securely providing them the right information at the right time.
+Used alone they are each powerful products, however, when used together they create a digital transformation that streamlines operations, improves responsiveness and service levels, reduces costs and empowers your teams by securely providing them with the right information at the right time.

 This digital transformation is multiplied when Zero Trust Data Access (ZTDA) functionality and security are tied in and used to add value to the Microsoft ecosystem.

 Adding Zero Trust Data Access to Microsoft Products to Mitigate Ransomware